iotaledger/scylla.rs/scylla/src/ring/README.md

 ## About
-Ring holds the scylla cluster topology in thread local storage.
+Ring holds the Scylla cluster topology in thread local storage.